simplon-lyon/promo3-fetch-api/README.md

     - create a `button` somewhere on the webpage
     - create a `click` listener on the `button` to:
         - send a request to the server to delete all articles

+## Bonus: Get Articles As XML

+As a bonus, you can get the articles as XML.
+You will need to access `/articles/{id}` sending the HTTP header `Accept` with the value `text/xml`.